Firefighters, police officers honor fallen colleagues with Brotherhood Ride - South Carolina Radio Network

 The Brotherhood Ride starts Monday morning in Moncks Corner and ends in Pineville, NC six days later.
 This is the ride’s seventh year.

-Firefighter Bill Southard from the Huntersville, NC Fire Department said the ride is to “honor their memories and support the families that they leave behind.”
+Firefighter Bill Suthard from the Huntersville, NC Fire Department said the ride is to “honor their memories and support the families that they leave behind.”

 The 600-mile route takes riders to the departments and stations where a police officer or firefighter has been lost in the line of duty.
 Money raised from the ride goes toward scholarships and financial support for the families of those fallen.

-“When they lose (that loved one), they immediately lose a source of income,” Southard said.
+“When they lose (that loved one), they immediately lose a source of income,” Suthard said.
 “So a lot of families, especially in South Carolina, are kind of caught flat-footed.
 They’re dealing with the loss of a loved one, sometimes a sole source of income and they’re struggling a little bit to make ends meet.”

-Southard said the organization works to help those families.
+Suthard said the organization works to help those families.

 “What we do is we give them a year of healing before we show up,” he said.
 “There’s a lot going on in the first 18 months after losing a loved one.
 And so we roll through shortly after that . . . try to provide them that emotional support and that financial support.
 Try to pick them up by their bootstraps and tell them that they’re part of a large family now and we’re here for them whenever they need us.”

-Southard said investigations into a fire that caused an on-duty death can take a long time because information gathered is used for education, prevention, equipment upgrades and safety practices.
+Suthard said investigations into a fire that caused an on-duty death can take a long time because information gathered is used for education, prevention, equipment upgrades and safety practices.
 Families often do not get insurance payments until those investigations are complete.

 “Certain states take quite a bit of time to do an insurance payout,” he said.

-Southard said 70 percent of firefighters in the United States are volunteers.
+Suthard said 70 percent of firefighters in the United States are volunteers.

 “We’ve got a lot of men and women in the Carolinas,” he said.
 “They miss holidays.
 They miss birthdays.
 They miss time with their families because someone else in their community needs help.
 They will drop, at a moments notice, their personal and professional life to go help a fellow community member and some of them die in the line of duty doing that and they die loving it.”

-Southard said the grueling ride is purposely done in the heat of the Carolina summer.
+Suthard said the grueling ride is purposely done in the heat of the Carolina summer.

 “We’re realizing some pain and the sacrifice that they made,” he said.
 “There’s a reason why we pedal over 600 miles in July.
 Because it’s hot.
 And it stinks.
 And it’s hard.
 And dying in the line of duty is not easy.
 So we want to sacrifice ourself as well . . . it will be painful but it is rewarding.”

-Southard said the pain is worth it to honor fellow firefighters and police officers and get to know the people who loved them who they left behind.
+Suthard said the pain is worth it to honor fellow firefighters and police officers and get to know the people who loved them who they left behind.

 “We’ll learn the stories of the fallen and hang out and meet the families of the fallen and let them know that they have a lot of big brothers and sisters and uncles and aunts that are there for them whenever they need something,” he said.
 “I’m part of that family now.
 I’m just a phone call away.”